sandpiper-toolchain/sandplover/docs/source/guides/examples/create_from/sections_into_arbitrary.rst

 .. important::

-    A common "gotcha" is forgetting that some `Section` types (e.g., :obj:`~deltametrics.section.CircularSection` and :obj:`~deltametrics.section.RadialSection`) will try to guess a useful `origin` during instantiation, by reading various attributes of an underlying `DataCube`.
+    A common "gotcha" is forgetting that some `Section` types (e.g., :obj:`~sandplover.section.CircularSection` and :obj:`~sandplover.section.RadialSection`) will try to guess a useful `origin` during instantiation, by reading various attributes of an underlying `DataCube`.
 These attributes are not available during instantiation of a `Section` that reads into a `Planform` or `Mask`.
 This can lead to discrepencies in the locations of the Section objects!

     In this example, the `Section` into the `Planform` is offset by `L0`, because this attribute is not known to the `Planform`.